Improving Rule-based Reasoning in LLMs using Neurosymbolic Representations

 \section{Decoder Fine Tuning}

 As mentioned in Section~\ref{subsec:decoding}, the decoder network requires fine tuning to properly enhance the performance of the LLM on the rule-based reasoning tasks.
 This is because the decoder needs to learn how to insert information about the solution to the task into the LLMs forward pass in a way that is both effective and non-disruptive.
-Figures~\ref{loss_vs_epoch} and \ref{score_vs_epoch} illustrate that as fine-tuning progresses, both cross-entropy loss decreases and task performance improves, highlighting the importance of optimizing the decoder within the LLM context to maximize performance.
+Figures~\ref{loss_vs_step} and \ref{score_vs_step} illustrate that as fine-tuning progresses, both cross-entropy loss decreases and task performance improves, highlighting the importance of optimizing the decoder within the LLM context to maximize performance.
 Here, one fine-tuning step corresponds to processing a single batch, with one backpropagation performed per batch.